-The EMS fellowship with the University of Washington and the Seattle and King County Medic One programs is designed to immerse the fellow in all aspects related to ground and air EMS medicine.
+The EMS fellowship with the University of Washington and the Seattle and King County Medic One programs is designed to immerse the fellow in all aspects of ground and air EMS medicine.

 Harborview Medical Center - HMC is the only designated Level 1 adult and pediatric trauma and burn center in the state of Washington and serves as the regional trauma and burn referral center for Alaska, Montana, and Idaho.
 HMC is also the disaster medical control center for Seattle and King County.
 Owned by King County, governed by a county-appointed board of trustees and managed by the University of Washington, HMC serves patients from all walks of life, caring for the community's most vulnerable patient populations.